Beside the Mountain

 • Easy to make: Simply blend the ingredients in a food processor, press into a pan and cut into squares!
 Think oatmeal cookie dough bar.
 Follow the step-by-step photos below.

-• Real ingredients: These bites are made with whole food ingredients you can easily find at the grocery store.
-This recipe contains less sweeteners than the original recipe.
+• Real ingredients: These bites are made with whole-food ingredients you can easily find at the grocery store.
+This recipe contains fewer sweeteners than the original recipe.

-• Oatmeal: Using oatmeal as a base makes these naturally gluten-free and another great way to include this grain in your everyday diet.
-Just like my recipes for chewy honey flapjacks (an oat bar), and cinnamon oatmeal granola bars try them too!
+• Oatmeal: Using oatmeal as a base makes these naturally gluten-free, and another great way to increase fibre in your everyday diet.
+Just like my recipes for chewy honey flapjacks (an oat bar), and cinnamon oatmeal granola bars, try them too!

-• Coconut Oil: This oil helps hold the bars together.
-In the original recipe they used palm oil however coconut works great.
+• Coconut oil: This oil helps hold the bars together.
+In the original recipe, they used palm oil; however, coconut works great as it hardens when it cools.

 • Maple syrup: We will use maple syrup to sweeten these bars.
-The original store-bought recipe brown rice syrup is used.
+The original store-bought recipe uses brown rice syrup.

-• Vanilla: Adding vanilla boost the flavor of these bites!
+• Vanilla: Adding vanilla boosts the flavor of these bites!

-• Seed or nut butter: I use almond butter, cashew butter or peanut butter, or sunflower see butter works too.
+• Seed or nut butter: I use almond butter.
+But cashew butter, peanut butter, or sunflower seed butter works too.
+Here's my recipe for homemade almond butter.

-• Coconut Sugar OR Brown Sugar: These sugars give a deep rich flavor which we are using instead of the cane sugar, and brown cane sugar in the store-bought heavenly hunks.
+• Coconut sugar OR brown sugar: These sugars give a deep, rich flavour, which we are using instead of the cane sugar in the store-bought heavenly hunks.

-• Chocolate Chips: are needed to complete this recipe!
+• Chocolate chips: They are needed to complete this recipe!
 I like to use dark chocolate chips.
-To make this recipe dairy free use enjoy life chocolate chips.
+To make this recipe dairy-free, use Enjoy Life chocolate chips.

-Here's 6 simple steps with photos to make your very own heavenly hunks.
+Here are photos from my kitchen, sharing how to make your very own heavenly hunks.

 Coconut oil, almond butter, and maple syrup in a pot.

-In a small saucepan place the coconut oil , almond butter, maple syrup.
-Stir over low heat just until everything is melted and well combined.
+In a small saucepan, place the coconut oil, almond butter, and maple syrup.
+Stir over low heat until everything is melted and well combined.
 Set aside to cool.

 Partially blended oats on a food processor container.

-Place oats in a food processor or blender, and pulse 30-40 seconds on low until it resembles thick crumbs, there will still be some unblended oats that's fine (see photo).
-Remove 1.5 cups of these blended oats and pour them into a medium bowl, set aside.
+Place oats in a food processor or blender and pulse 15-30 seconds on low until it resembles thick crumbs; there will still be some unblended oats.
+That's fine (see photo).
+Remove half of the oats, about 1.5 cups, and pour them into a medium bowl; set aside.

 Blended oats in a food processor making oat flour.